akashdhruv/Maple/README.md

-## MAPLE - Python API and CLI for running docker containers with FLASH
+## Maple - A Python API and CLI for managing HPC projects with containers

 ### Installation